philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 > 32767:	from all lookup default
 ~~~

-These tables are run through with increasing priority from 0 - 32767 until a routing rule that applies is found in a table.
-Policy routing now allows us to add further tables so that a different routing table is used depending on the marker set in the IP packet.
-To do this we need two tools, `ip-rule` and` ip-route`.
-The former is a routing policy database (RPDB) management tool and is used to create the two routing tables.
-The latter is used for routing table management and is used to fill the two defined routing tables with rules.
+Every entry is a rule with an assigned priority, a selector and an action.
+In the above default RPDB, the selector is `from all` and the action are the names of the three route tables.
+When a new package arrives in the routing module, these rules are evaluated step by step with increasing priority from 0 - 32767 until the selector of a rule applies.
+The actions shown above all point to routing tables (local, main, default).
+The routing module then scans the selected routing table for a matching rule and stops if it has a match.
+Otherwise the IP rule list is further processed.

-We are now adding two routing tables, one each for routing traffic to international and domestic targets:
+With the tool `ip-rule` we now add a rule to the RPDB that has a selector `fwmark` based on the marker that we set in the package before, and an action that points either to an international or domestic routing table that we will populate later.
+We are now adding the rules to the RPDB, one each for routing traffic to international and domestic targets:

 ~~~shell
 # routing table for IP packets towards international destinations